 Curling, defining | Waterproof | Extra-skinny brush with micro bristles

 For an even thinner brush option, Innisfree’s Skinny Waterproof Microcara Mascara is one of Shackleton’s favorites.
 She says it has “the price of a drugstore mascara with the pack of a professional brand,” thanks to its super-fine brush.
 “Without a doubt, this one stands out for getting even the tiniest lashes noticed,” she adds.

 Best tubing mascara

-Tubing mascaras (which include the IT Cosmetics Superhero Mascara above) work a little differently than your standard mascaras.
-While regular ones typically just coat your lashes with pigment, tubing mascaras lengthen using polymers that wrap around each lash.
-According to makeup artist Porsche Cooper, this Kevyn Aucoin mascara has “a tubing formula that builds extreme volume and length for even the most stubbornly short lashes.”
-She says it has a “dense, fiber-filled” brush that “ensures no lash goes untouched,” and it leaves eyes “framed and smudge free all day long.”
-Makeup artist Margina Dennis is another fan; she calls it simply “the best tubing mascara” and one of her “all-time favorites” because “it creates volume and length without looking spidery and washes off with warm water.”
+According to deBen, any tubing mascara has two benefits: It “won’t run or smudge,” and it’s “easy to remove with warm water.”
+This Kevyn Aucoin mascara “builds extreme volume and length for even the most stubbornly short lashes,” says makeup artist Porsche Cooper.
+She loves its “dense, fiber-filled” brush that “ensures no lash goes untouched,” and it leaves eyes “framed and smudge-free all day long.”
+Peña and Dennis are both fans as well: Peña likes how close it allows him to get to the lash line for a “more defined lash,” and Dennis calls it simply “the best tubing mascara” and one of her “all-time favorites” because “it creates volume and length without looking spidery and washes off with warm water.”